Important Announcement

 The amount of interest accrual varies with the number of days that elapse between payments.

 Payments are applied first towards any outstanding fees, then outstanding accrued interest, and the remainder to the principal balance.
-Payments received under the Income Based Repayment Plan will be applied first to interest, then any outstanding fees, and the remainder to the principal balance.
+Payments received under the Income-Based Repayment Plan will be applied first to interest and the remainder to the principal balance.

 Interest rates for Federal Student Loans are set by the government.
 Rates may vary depending on the type of loan and the date the loan was issued.
 Loans disbursed after 07/01/2006 have a fixed interest rate that is not subject to change.
 Loans disbursed between 07/01/1998 and 06/30/2006 have variable rates that are adjusted annually on July 1.
 The interest rates for Consolidation loans are determined by the interest rates of the loans that were included in the consolidation.